dotnet/docs-maui/docs/user-interface/handlers/create.md

 </ContentPage>
 ```

 The `Position` property of the `Video` object is bound to the `Position` property of the `PositionSlider`, without performance issues, because the `Video.Position` property is changed by the `MauiVideoPlayer.UpdateStatus` method on each platform, which is only called 10 times a second.
-In addition, two `Label` objects display the `Position` and `TimeToEnd` properties values from the `Video` object.
+In addition, two <xref:Microsoft.Maui.Controls.Label> objects display the `Position` and `TimeToEnd` properties values from the `Video` object.

 ### Native view cleanup